 - York County.

-- Counties in the Northeastern United states under quarantine for hemlock woolly adelgid (right) shaded in brown and yellow.
+Counties in the Northeastern United States under quarantine for hemlock woolly adelgid shaded in brown and yellow.

 2000 - Hemlock woolly adelgid infested outplanted hemlocks were found in new locations.
-Some of the hemlocks exhibited relatively heavy infestations indicating that they were infested when planted.
+Some hemlocks exhibited relatively heavy infestations indicating that they were infested when planted.

 2003 - Natural spread of hemlock woolly adelgid was detected in Kittery and York forests.
-These sites were considered to be the northern edge of the general infestation in eastern North America.
-Spread was most likely from natural movement by wind, birds and/or mammals.
+These sites were considered the northern edge of the general infestation in eastern North America.
+Spread was most likely from natural movement by wind, birds, and mammals.
 Management tactics in this area focus on containment.

 2005 - Infestations detected in Eliot and South Berwick

-2006 - No new towns detected, but continued new discoveries in towns known to have established adelgid, and known populations began to intensify.
+2006 - No new towns were detected, but continued discoveries in towns known to have established adelgid and known populations began to intensify.
 Infested planted tree detected in Southport.

 2011 - Hemlock woolly adelgid detected in Cape Elizabeth forest trees.
-Infested planted trees confirmed in two locations in Mount Desert.
+Infested planted trees were confirmed in two locations in Mount Desert.

-2012 - Forest infestation found in Alfred, Arundel, Berwick, Biddeford, Kennebunk and Topsham during the Maine Forest Service detection survey.
-In August, a trained volunteer detected a forest infestation in Scarborough and a homeowner detected infested planted trees in Sedgwick and a caretaker reported infested trees in Northeast Harbor (the latter two locations had co-infestations of elongate hemlock scale).
+2012 - Forest infestation found in Alfred, Arundel, Berwick, Biddeford, Kennebunk, and Topsham during the Maine Forest Service detection survey.
+In August, a trained volunteer detected a forest infestation in Scarborough, a homeowner found infested planted trees in Sedgwick, and a caretaker reported infested trees in Northeast Harbor (the latter two locations had co-infestations of elongate hemlock scale).

 2013 - Forest infestation found in Old Orchard Beach during the Maine Forest Service detection survey.
-Infestations on planted trees reported in Ellsworth and Blue Hill.
-SEPTEMBER: Quarantine Revised
+Infestations on planted trees were reported in Ellsworth and Blue Hill.
+September: Quarantine Revised

 2014 - Forest infestations found in Lebanon and Sanford through remote sensing during Master’s thesis work by Justin Williams, UNH.
 Forest infestation found in Friendship and Owls Head during Maine Forest Service detection surveys.